Jay Rock

-Johnny Reed McKinzie Jr. (born March 31, 1985), better known by his stage name Jay Rock, is an American rapper, singer and songwriter from Los Angeles.
-He signed to indie label Top Dawg Entertainment (TDE), in 2005.
-Under TDE, Rock secured a record deal in 2007 with Warner Bros.
-Records and later Asylum Records, but mergers fell through and Rock departed from the label shortly after.
-He then signed with fellow American rapper Tech N9ne's Strange Music, in a joint-venture deal with TDE.
-Apart from his solo career, Rock is also known for being a member of the hip hop supergroup Black Hippy, alongside fellow West Coast rappers and TDE label-mates Kendrick Lamar, Schoolboy Q and Ab-Soul.
+Johnny Reed McKinzie Jr. (born March 31, 1985), better known by his stage name Jay Rock, is an American rapper.
+Born and raised in Southern California, Rock signed with the Carson-based independent label Top Dawg Entertainment (TDE) in 2005.
+He secured a major label joint venture deal with Warner Bros.
+Records and Asylum Records to release his 2008 debut single, "All My Life (In the Ghetto)" (featuring Lil Wayne and will.i.am).
+Failing to chart, the mergers fell through and Rock departed from both of the latter labels shortly after.
+He then signed with Missouri rapper Tech N9ne's label Strange Music in a joint venture deal with TDE in 2011.

-Since 2006, Rock has amassed several TDE-released mixtapes and first gained major recognition following his 2008 commercial debut single, "All My Life (In the Ghetto)" (featuring Lil Wayne and will.i.am).
-In 2011, after signing his deal with Strange Music, Rock's often-delayed and long-awaited debut album, Follow Me Home, was released in July of that year.
-The album was supported by the aforementioned single, as well as "Hood Gone Love It" (featuring Kendrick Lamar).
-His second album 90059 was released in September 2015 and was supported by the singles "Money Trees Deuce" (featuring Lance Skiiiwalker), "Gumbo" and the title-track.
-In June 2018, Rock released his third album Redemption.
-In 2019, Jay Rock received his first Grammy Award for Best Rap Performance for "King's Dead".
+Preceded by ten mixtapes for TDE, Rock's long-delayed debut studio album, Follow Me Home (2011), was released to moderate commercial reception and critical praise.
+It was supported by the aforementioned single, as well as "Hood Gone Love It" (featuring Kendrick Lamar).
+He departed Strange Music in 2014 and released his second album, 90059 (2015) the following year.
+He once more signed a joint venture with Interscope Records to release his third album Redemption (2018), which was met with critical acclaim and peaked at number 13 on the Billboard 200.
+Its lead single, "King's Dead" (with Kendrick Lamar, Future, and James Blake), was shared with the Black Panther soundtrack, peaked at number 21 on the Billboard Hot 100 and won Best Rap Performance at the 61st Annual Grammy Awards.

+Apart from his solo career, Jay Rock is also known as a member of the now-defunct hip hop supergroup Black Hippy, alongside fellow West Coast rappers and TDE labelmates Kendrick Lamar, Schoolboy Q, and Ab-Soul.

 Life and career

-1980–2007: Early life and career beginnings
+1985–2007: Early life and career beginnings

 Jay Rock was born Johnny Reed McKinzie Jr. on March 31, 1985.
 Rock was raised in Watts, a neighborhood in Los Angeles, California, in the Nickerson Gardens projects.
+His cousin was late rapper Earl Swavey.
 As a youth, he became a member of the Bounty Hunter Bloods street gang and attended Locke High School.
 During this time, he was jailed on two occasions, due to the area's anti-gang injunction.
 In 2005, Anthony "Top Dawg" Tiffith, chief executive officer (CEO) of independent record label Top Dawg Entertainment (TDE), discovered Rock and signed him to his label, after hearing a verse of his.
 After signing to TDE, Rock released several mixtapes throughout his neighborhood and via the internet.
 With the help of TDE, Rock was able to secure a recording contract with Asylum Records and later a joint venture deal with Warner Bros.
 Records, in 2007.
 At TDE, Jay Rock met fellow labelmate Kendrick Lamar, and the two would go on multiple tours together, honing their craft.
 The two often feature on each other's records, and along with Ab-Soul and ScHoolboy Q would form the supergroup Black Hippy.